microsoft/accessibility-insights-windows/docs/RulesOverview.md

 # Rules Overview

-Rules are the automated accessibility tests run by AccessibilityInsights For Windows.
+Rules are the automated accessibility tests run by Accessibility Insights For Windows.
 Each rule is independent of any other and contains all information about itself.

 ## Anatomy of a rule